Going Plant-based? Try these 5 tips to help you navigate your plant-based transition.

 Build a Recipe Repertoire

 One of the hardest parts about changing a food-based habit is finding new recipes to replace ones you already love.
 The first weeks of transitioning to plant-based cooking can feel awkward when everything is new.
 But building a new recipe repertoire will ease this discomfort in time.
 If you enjoyed a new recipe, make a point to revisit it (again and again), until it becomes habit to make.
 When a recipe is essentially memorized, you can grocery shop and meal prep more spontaneously, and find a level of comfort where you can unleash your culinary creativity, make a recipe yours, and experiment with ingredient swaps for variety.

-- Socialize!
-Creating new habits is easier when you’ve got buddies to commiserate with.
+Creating new habits is easier when you’ve got people to share your new love of plant-based foods with.
 Whether you’re seeking out inspiration or camaraderie through social media, or meeting up with friends at local veg-friendly restaurants, sharing your experiences with others will help you stay motivated, work through challenges, and celebrate feeling better.